tuanaeroll/tuanaeroll/README.md

 </p>

 <!-- Bio -->
-<p>Currently a Patika.dev student, focusing on C# and aiming to become an expert in it 💡🔧.</p>
+<p>Currently a freelance developer, focused on becoming an expert in C# and the .NET ecosystem 💡🔧.</p>
+<p>Diving deep into ASP.NET Core, Entity Framework Core, and clean architecture principles — as part of my journey at Patika.dev, where I’m continuously building solid backend applications 🧠🛠.</p>
 <p>Dived into Ruby on Rails, HTML, CSS and JavaScript — at Le Wagon Amsterdam and have been perfecting them ever since 🚀💻.</p>
 <p>Along the way, I’ve worked on some awesome projects that you can check out in my pinned repos 🔥📂.
 Also, feel free to take a look at my portfolio <a href="https://troopl.com/tuanaerol" style="color: transparent; text-decoration: none;">here</a>!</p>

 <!-- start statics fun section -->

 <details>
   <summary><b>| 💎 Git Stats | </b></summary>
   <div align="center">